 Consequently, we should respect the colleagues we work with, even if they don’t know things we judge they should know.
 How many times I heard developers claiming, strongly and loudly to somebody asking a simple question: “but… you don’t know that??!”.
 This “but-it’s-simple” attitude doesn’t bring anything good, for anybody.

 Curiosity demands that we ask questions, that we try to put things together and try to understand this multitude of aspects as perhaps resulting from the action of a relatively small number of elemental things and forces acting in an infinite variety of combinations.

 We have to accept our weaknesses as much as others’ weaknesses.

 Keep an Interest for the Other

-The best way to be aware of somebody’s level of knowledge in some precise areas is simply to speak with him.
+The best way to be aware of somebody’s level of knowledge in some precise areas is simply to have some conversions.
 In my experience, informal, relaxed conversations, around a cup of coffee, a tea or whatever you like, is the best way to do so.

 Let’s imagine the following scene: you have no clue about GraphQL and a GraphQL expert try to teach the concept to you.
 He’ll go through a demonstration first and try to assess your level of knowledge.

 We can imagine our teacher saying to you: